Breast Cancer Treatment and Pregnancy (PDQ®)

 Radiation therapy and chemotherapy should not be given during the first 3 months of pregnancy.

-Other Considerations for Pregnancy and Breast Cancer
+Other Information About Pregnancy and Breast Cancer

 - Lactation (breast milk production) and breast-feeding should be stopped if surgery or chemotherapy is planned.